-Once your project is rolling and certain business details are out of the way, make time to be a human.
+Once your project is rolling and certain business details are out of the way, always make time to be a human.
 That’s right: Don’t be afraid of small talk.
-Learn more about your clients—inside and outside of work.
+Learn more about your clients.
 Do they have kids?
 A dog?
 Enjoy music or sports?
 It’s amazing how quickly you can connect with someone and generate friendly conversation based on a common interest.

 Be sure to listen to what your clients are saying and how they’re saying it.
 Pick up on their tone and react on the fly.
 As soon as they hear that you’re listening and care, they’ll feel your dedication and be more willing to share information with you.
 We all know that information is power, particularly in project management.

-It’s very easy to go through the motions as the project manager: schedule the meeting, get conversation started, take notes, document, and share information in writing and by phone.
+It’s very easy to go through the motions as the project manager: schedule the meeting, get conversation started, take notes, and document and share information in writing and by phone.
 What’s missing in that list of “motions”?
 Listening.

 Tips for better listening

 Nothing is a secret when it comes to project work.
 Is something a challenge for your team?
-Discuss it with your clients.
-They may bring a perspective to the situation that you don’t have and might even help you solve an issue.
-Including your clients in the decision-making process involves them and helps to build consensus on ideas before you’ve even presented them.
+Discuss it with your client.
+They may bring a perspective to the situation that will help you solve an issue.
+Involving your client in the decision-making process builds consensus on ideas before you’ve even presented them.

 At the beginning of your project, explain your process at a high level.
 Run through a project plan line-by-line and actually explain what things mean.
 If your client is interested, explain what your team does at each turn of the project.
-This will help your clients to understand timelines and dependencies, which can potentially lead to faster, better decision-making.
+This will help your client understand timelines and dependencies, which can potentially lead to faster, better decision-making.

-Here’s the thing about poor client decisions: You can do everything in your power to help your clients avoid them yet still fail.
+Here’s the thing about poor client decisions: You can do everything in your power to help your clients avoid them and yet still fail.
 It happens.
 You need to know when it’s wiser to give up and not drag out an argument that will ultimately kill all goodwill and create an awkward project environment.